eranees/eranees/README.md

         </td>
         <td>
           <p align="justify">
             Hi, I'm Anees Akbar, a passionate self-taught full stack web developer and a freelance software engineer from India.
 My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and love how collaboration and knowledge-sharing happen through open-source.
+I love my wife and my GF equally.
           </p>
         </td>
       </tr>